 Visit The Pennsylvania National Fire Museum in Harrisburg to view a collection of artifacts from the hand-drawn equipment of yesterday to the modern tools of today.
 The museum is housed in an 1899 Victoria fire house.

-2015 PennLive/Patriot-News Artsfest – This juried arts festival runs May 23-25 over the Memorial Day weekend at Harrisburg Riverfront Park, along the Susquehanna River.
+Artsfest – This juried arts festival runs over the Memorial Day weekend at Harrisburg Riverfront Park, along the Susquehanna River.
 Walk along the river and peruse the artists’ booths, choose from a wide variety of food vendors and enjoy live music throughout the three days.
 There is no admission charge, but parking meters in the city are no longer free on Saturdays.

-Annual Jubilee Day – the largest, longest running one day street fair on the East coast.
-Date: June 18, 2015 from 10 am to 9 pm.
-Location: downtown Mechanicsburg.
+Annual Jubilee Day – the largest, longest-running one-day street fair on the East coast.
+Date: Thursday, June 16, 2022 from 10 am to 9 pm.
+Location: Downtown Mechanicsburg.
 Admission: FREE.
 The event features wares from local artists and craftsmen, as well as great food, fun games, and amusement rides.

 The Kipona Celebration runs over Labor Day weekend and is right along the Susquehanna River.
 Admission: FREE.
 Activities include Artfest featuring 150 different artists and craftspersons, live music and entertainment, Chili Cookoff, Classic Canoe race, a traditional Indian Pow Wow, and SO much more.